Student Travel Grants

 An application for a student travel grant consists of the following documents:

-- A request letter from the student (see below).
+- A request letter from the student, with the following information:

 - A brief summary of the student's research interests and accomplishments to date.